dlite-tools/NLPiper/README.md

 the suggested word and if lower the token is replaced by the suggestion else will keep the token.
 If no maximum distance is given if the word is not correctly spelt then will be replaced by an empty string.

+#### Embeddings
+Applies on the token level, converting words by embeddings

+- `GensimEmbeddings`: Use Gensim word embeddings.

 #### Document
 `Document` is a dataclass that contains all the information used during text preprocessing.